 Could it be something more concerning?

 Whether you want to take the cherry angioma off or not, your derm can check it—and the rest of your body—for signs of cancer.
-(Learn how to check for skin cancer between doctor visits.)
-That’s why it’s also important to visit a dermatologist instead of an aesthetician who isn’t medically trained, adds Ivy Lee, MD, a dermatologist based in Pasadena, CA. Those medical spas can remove the spots but won’t test to confirm they aren’t serious.
+That’s why it’s also important to visit a dermatologist instead of an aesthetician who isn’t medically trained, adds Ivy Lee, MD, a dermatologist based in Pasadena, California.
+Those medical spas can remove the spots, but won’t test to confirm they aren’t serious.
+In-between visits, you need to know how to check for skin cancer.

 Can I remove them myself?